wizcamp/wizcamp-realms-demo/session-guides/SESSION-02-instruction.md

 6. **Styling with Variants** - Use template literals and dynamic class names to style components based on props
 7. **Functions as Props** - Show how components can trigger actions by receiving functions as props (e.g., onClick)
 8. **Default Parameters and Destructuring** - Introduce fallback values and cleaner syntax for handling props
-9. **VS Code Built-in Features** - Reinforce professional tooling with IntelliSense, auto-completion, and formatting
+9. **VS Code Built-in Features** - Reinforce modern tooling with IntelliSense, auto-completion, and formatting
 10. **React DevTools: Inspect Like a Pro** - Install and use DevTools to explore component trees and props in real time
 11. **Component Composition** - Illustrate how small components combine to form complex UIs, reinforcing the LEGO analogy
-12. **Professional Workflow** - Emphasize incremental development, Hot Module Replacement, and debugging best practices
+12. **Development Workflow** - Emphasize incremental development, Hot Module Replacement, and debugging best practices
 13. **Let's Build!** - Kick off the hands-on coding mission: create, style, and test your own GameButton component

 ---

 ## Slide Deck Outline

-### **Slide 1: Welcome Back to Component Land! 🧩**
+### **Slide 1: Creating Reusable Components 🧩**

 - **Title:** "Session 2: Creating Reusable Components — Building Game Components"
 - **Session 1 Recap:** "Last time: You set up your trivia game and experienced React's component system"